topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

     : **filesystem**

-### 1.1.3 Optional Build
+### 1.6 Optional Build

 Each core can be built separately.
 If you enter the core name to build as the last parameter, an image of that core is created.

-### 1.1.3.1 Main Core Build
+### 1.6.1 Main Core Build

-As described in Chapter 3.1.2.5, the options below create the U-Boot, kernel, and automatic-linux-platform-image file system for the main core.
+As described in Chapter 1.4.5, the options below create the U-Boot 2020.01, 5.4.159 kernel, and automatic-linux-platform-image file system for the main core.

-Refer to Chapter 4 for download instructions.

 <table>
     <tr>